Ed with Tampa Rays

 Consider prostate cancer statistics:

-- 1 in 4 black men and 1 in 6 white men will be diagnosed with prostate cancer this year in the US.
-That is approximately 240,890 men.
+- 1 in 4 African-American men, 1 in 5 Latino men and 1 in 6 White men will be diagnosed with prostate cancer in their lifetimes.

 - Every 15 minutes, 24/7, a man dies from prostate cancer.